Tracardi/tracardi-api/docs/hacktoberfest/introduction.md

 * http://www.youtube.com/@tracardi
 * http://www.facebook.com/tracardi

-**Who can get involved**:
+****Who can get involved**:

 Absolutely anyone! 🔥

 - If you're not a technical expert, you can still help by checking our demo for spelling errors or contributing to our documentation.
 - If you enjoy coding, we'll provide you with a suitable task.
-- If you're a fan of open-source and want to show your love ❤️ for what we do on social media, it makes a tremendous difference (please tag us so we can respond).
+- If you're a fan of open-source and want to show your love ❤️ for what we do share Tracardi on social media, it makes a tremendous difference (please tag us so we can respond).

 **How to contribute**: